 Mr. Scherkenbach’s wins in district court, the Federal Circuit, and the ITC earned him recognition as Benchmark Litigation’s 2019 “Intellectual Property Attorney of the Year.”
 His remarkable successes include:

 Jury verdicts worth hundreds of millions of dollarsin damages and injunctions against more than 175 infringing products for Power Integrations.
-Mr. Scherkenbach has led Power Integrations’ contentious patent infringement battles against Fairchild and its subsidiaries for 15 years, and secured victories in multiple cases in various courts.
+Mr. Scherkenbach led Power Integrations’ contentious patent infringement battles against Fairchild and its subsidiaries for 15 years, and secured victories in multiple cases in various courts, culminating in a $175 million settlement for his client.

 A $23.7 million jury award in the District of Delaware for client SRI International (recently affirmed by the Federal Circuit).